Revature-Tech-Support/TechSupport_frontend/README.md

 # TechSupport_frontend
-The front end for a tech support platform developed for Revature
+The frontend for a tech support platform developed for Revature

 ## Client Specifications: